Crowder man killed after domestic violence dispute - The Panolian

 On Wednesday, Daniels made a report at the Quitman County Sheriff’s Office, and a warrant was signed by Justice Court Judge Joe Brown for his arrest.
 “They couldn’t locate the judge and it got late,” a source told the newspaper.

-Finally, with a signed warrant deputies planned to arrest him Thursday, until a call from the residence came about 11:30 a.m. that Macknelly had broken into the house and been killed.
+Finally, with a signed warrant deputies planned to arrest him Thursday, until a call from the residence came about 11:30 a.m. that Macknally had broken into the house and been killed.

 One other person was reportedly in the house at the time, a friend of Daniels who had stayed with her during the night.